Chapter 1 : Escaping the Friendzone

 “Hi, Teddy,” he said quietly.

 “Hey, Al. You excited for Hogwarts?”
 Al nodded hesitantly.
 I wanted to ask him what was wrong, but if I knew one thing about him, it was that he would tell me when he was ready.
 While I talked to him, I saw Vic out of the corner of my eye.
-She had a mischievous look in her eyes and she smuggled candy to James and Lily, telling them to share with Al. Louis ran after them and Dom grabbed some more treats from Vic before following the rest of the kids.
+She had a mischievous look in her eyes and she smuggled candy to James and Lily, telling them to share with Al. Louis ran upstairs and Dom grabbed some more treats from Vic before following her little brother.

 When I made my way back to the two combative siblings, I hugged them and greeted them as they rambled on about their summer adventures.